SergePolin/soft-arch-hw2/README.md

 # Video Processing Pipeline

-This project implements a **Video Processing Pipeline** using the **Pipes and Filters** architectural pattern.
-It processes video frames from a webcam or video file in real-time, applying various filters such as resizing, black and white conversion, mirroring, and saving frames.
+This project implements a **Video Processing Pipeline** using the **Pipes and Filters** pattern.
+It processes video frames from a webcam or video file in real-time, applying filters such as resizing, black and white conversion, mirroring, and saving frames.

-## Features

-- **Real-time Video Processing:** Capture and process video streams from a webcam or video file.
-- **Modular Filter System:** Utilize a pipes-and-filters architecture for easy management and extension of filters.
-- **Implemented Filters:**
-  - **Resize:** Adjust the dimensions of each video frame.
-  - **Black and White:** Convert color frames to grayscale.
-  - **Mirror:** Horizontally flip video frames.
-  - **Save:** Save processed frames to disk for later use.
-- **Extensible Design:** Easily add new filters to the pipeline with minimal effort.

 ## Architecture Overview

-The app follows the Pipes-and-Filters pattern.
-Each filter applies a transformation to video frames in sequence.
-The system is modular and easily extensible, allowing filters to be added or removed from the pipeline with minimal changes.

 ### Data Flow